 Properly executed, a data security strategy can ward off both external cybersecurity threats and insider threats like human error and malicious behavior.
 Since consumers are increasingly data-savvy, a service provider’s reputation lives and dies on the ability to be trusted with data.
 And fair or not, their perception is the reality.

 Today’s hybrid, multi-cloud landscape presents an increasingly complex array of data security demands.
-IT professionals have to understand where every piece of data lives and who has access to it, as well as protect it from dangerous interactions.s.
-The most common practices that can help any team accomplish this goal are: Encryption, Erasure, Masking, and Resiliency.
+IT professionals have to understand where every piece of data is stored and who has access to it, as well as protect it from dangerous interactions.
+The most common practices that can help any team accomplish this goal are: encryption, erasure, masking, and resiliency.

 At a high level, encryption processes scramble data into an unreadable format, which can only be decrypted using a specialized key.
-Both individual files or entire databases can be protected through encryption, ensuring that only authorized users can access data.
-Today’s most sophisticated encryption techniques leverage advanced algorithms to elevate the complexity of the encryption process and increase the protection of the data beyond this simplistic description.
+Both individual files and entire databases can be protected through encryption, ensuring that only authorized users can access data.
+Today’s most sophisticated encryption techniques use advanced algorithms for encryption process and increase the protection of the data beyond this simplistic description.

 Tokenization allows encrypted data to move through the IT stack without compromising the security of the file.
 In the event of an attack or compromise, encrypted data should be secure from prying eyes, even if it’s exposed to ransom or deletion.

 Much of the data you collect today will have a lifecycle.
 After it’s no longer useful, data needs to be securely disposed of.
 Rather than just standard data wiping from a storage or edge device, many companies now use more sophisticated data erasure procedures, reducing the liability of loss in the event of a data breach.